reinierdevalk/abtab/README.md

     $ echo $PATH
     ```

-    The procedure for adding `<exe_path>` to the system `PATH` is exactly the same as the one for adding the Python and Java installation paths, as described in [Installing or updating Python and Java](#installing-or-updating-python-and-java), [Step 2.
+    The procedure for adding `<exe_path>` to the system `PATH` is exactly the same as the one for adding the Python and Java installation paths, as described in [Step 2.
 Adding the installation paths to the system `PATH`](#step-2-adding-the-installation-paths-to-the-system-PATH).
-Note that on Windows, `<exe_path>` must be aptly formatted, i.e., it must be adapted to the Unix-style format that the CLI understands (see also [Installing or updating Python and Java](#installing-or-updating-python-and-java), [Step 2.
-Adding the installation paths to the system `PATH`](#step-2-adding-the-installation-paths-to-the-system-PATH), [a.
-Locating the installation paths](#a-locating-the-installation-paths), [Note for Windows users](#note-for-windows-users).
+Note that on Windows, `<exe_path>` must be aptly formatted, i.e., it must be adapted to the Unix-style format that the CLI understands (see also [Note for Windows users](#note-for-windows-users)).

 4. Run the installer, `install.sh`, from `<root_path>`.
     ```